 Mint family (Lamiaceae)

-Description: This is a native perennial plant that is about 3' tall.
+Description: This is a perennial plant that is about 2-3' tall.
 It has a stout central stem with four prominent ridges, while much smaller side stems may appear above the leaf axils in the upper half of the plant.
 The opposite leaves are up to 5" long and 2½" across.
 They are broadly ovate or lanceolate, coarsely serrated, and have deep venation.
 The lower leaves have short stout petioles, while the upper leaves are sessile.
 At the end of each stem is a terminal spike of numerous small flowers from 1-5" long.
 The flowers are white or light lavender with some purple near the base of the lower lip.
-Each flower is about 1/3" long, with a greatly reduced upper lip and a long lower lip with a complicated structure.
+Each flower is about 1/3" (8 mm.) long, with a greatly reduced upper lip and a long lower lip with a complicated structure.
 This lower lip functions as a landing pad for insect visitors, above which are two pairs of lateral petal-like extensions.
 The blooming period occurs from mid- to late summer, and lasts about 1½ months.
 There is no noticeable scent to the flowers.
 Each flower produces four round, coarsely pitted seeds with scattered white hairs.
 The root system is fibrous and rhizomatous.
 This plant spreads readily to form sizeable colonies.

 Cultivation: The preference is full or partial sun, moist conditions, and a fertile loamy soil.
 American Germander can tolerate poorly drained conditions, but not much drought.
 It is occasionally bothered by foliar disease, particularly powdery mildew, when the plant is under stress, but not to the same degree as Wild Bergamot and other susceptible members of the Mint family.
 This plant can spread aggressively under moist conditions, and is rather weedy.

-Range & Habitat: This is a common plant that occurs in every county of Illinois (see Distribution Map).
+Range & Habitat: This is a common native plant that occurs in every county of Illinois (see Distribution Map).
 Habitats include moist black soil prairies, edges of bottomland forests, thickets, moist meadows along rivers, edges of marshes, and around seeps.
 American Germander can also be found in more developed areas, such as abandoned fields, partially shaded vacant lots, poorly drained waste areas, and along ditches near roads and railroads.

 Faunal Associations: Long-tongued bees are the most important pollinators, including bumblebees, honeybees, Anthophorine bees, Cuckoo bees, Miner bees, and Leaf-Cutting bees.
 These bees collect pollen or suck nectar from the flowers.
 Other flower-visiting insects include Green Metallic bees, Bee flies, Thick-Headed flies, and various butterflies or skippers.
 Hummingbirds and Hummingbird moths are unusual visitors seeking nectar.
 Mammalian herbivores don't bother this plant because of the bitter leaves.